knative/docs/blog/docs/articles/getting-started-blog-p2.md

 we __do not recommend__ running the integration tests locally as they take a lot of time and resources to run.
 Instead, we suggest that you push your changes directly to GitHub once your unit tests are passing, and run the integration tests there.

-Each repository will ahve instructions on how to run their unit tests, so look in the `CONTRIBUTING.md` and `DEVELOPMENT.md` files to find out how those work.
+Each repository will have instructions on how to run their unit tests, so look in the `CONTRIBUTING.md` and `DEVELOPMENT.md` files to find out how those work.
 If they are go tests (chances are that they are), then you can also run the tests on subdirectories or specific files by running `go test -v -race -count=1 <filename_or_directory>`.
 This is very handy as it reduces the feedback loop as you make changes.